WillsterJohnson/WillsterJohnson/README.md

 When I'm not busy with more sensible projects, I enjoy playing with libraries and APIs I find interesting.
 Be it Discord bots, VSCode and Obsidian plugins and themes, automation scripts, building browser extensions, even headless browser puppeteers.
 Basically, anything that involves tinkering with code is a prime target for me.

+### What's My 'Big Project'?

+My big project is [Type The Platform](https://github.com/TypeThePlatform), it's parser-compiler engine [RuleComp](https://github.com/TypeThePlatform/RuleComp), and a RuleComp plugin kit for typed web development [SupaSet](https://github.com/TypeThePlatform/SupaSet).

+RuleComp is an endlessly pluggable and extensible compiler which aims to make compiler authoring as simple as possible.
+SupaSet is a plugin kit for RuleComp with aims to provide an effective typing solution to JavaScript.
+Type The Plaform is the organisation I have created for doing this.

 ### What Am I Wokring On Now?

+Nothing to report!

+### What Am I Working On Very Occasionally?

 **[sk-mono](https://github.com/WillsterJohnson/sk-mono)**